-- 80. Since at least 1997, FLOC has been the only farmworker union organizing and representing farmworkers in North Carolina, which means it is the only union impacted by the Farm Act's restrictions. - 81.
-The Farm Act creates unique and severe hardships for Plaintiff FLOC and its members in North Carolina, including Plaintiffs Toledo Vences and Alvarado Hernandez. - 82.
-Because of the size and geographic dispersion of FLOC's North Carolina membership, as well as its own limited resources and staff, FLOC lacks the resources and ability to collect weekly dues directly from each of its approximately 2,000 members who are working in the state at a given time. - 83.
-Union member dues constitute approximately 50-60% of FLOC's annual budget.
+80. Since at least 1997, FLOC has been the only farmworker union organizing and representing farmworkers in North Carolina, which means it is the only union impacted by the Farm Act's restrictions.

+81. The Farm Act creates unique and severe hardships for Plaintiff FLOC and its members in North Carolina, including Plaintiffs Toledo Vences and Alvarado Hernandez.

+82. Because of the size and geographic dispersion of FLOC's North Carolina membership, as well as its own limited resources and staff, FLOC lacks the resources and ability to collect weekly dues directly from each of its approximately 2,000 members who are working in the state at a given time.

+83. Union member dues constitute approximately 50-60% of FLOC's annual budget.
 Timely and consistent collection of dues is essential to FLOC's ability to administer CBAs and provide services to its members.
 The Farm Act guts FLOC's ability to maintain this essential and irreplaceable source of funding.

-- 84. Because they generally lack ready access to bank accounts, credit cards, and other means of making automatic recurring payments, FLOC members, including Plaintiffs Toledo Vences and Alvarado Hernandez, rely on dues checkoffs to timely and consistently pay their FLOC dues. - 85.
-Without the benefit of dues checkoffs and given their lack of access to banking in North Carolina, FLOC members, including Plaintiffs Toledo Vences and Alvarado Hernandez, will have to set aside cash for payment of dues to FLOC.
-As a practical matter, this will require members to hold cash on their person or in their personal effects in communal labor camp housing for weeks at a time, exposing them to significant danger of robbery or theft. - 86.
-Because of the Farm Act, FLOC is currently unable to grow its union membership by entering into new agreements with agricultural producers for dues checkoffs.
-FLOC members are unable to benefit from dues checkoffs and risk losing their ability to associate with FLOC and join in collective activity to improve their well-being and the well-being of other farmworkers.
+84. Because they generally lack ready access to bank accounts, credit cards, and other means of making automatic recurring payments, FLOC members, including Plaintiffs Toledo Vences and Alvarado Hernandez, rely on dues checkoffs to timely and consistently pay their FLOC dues.

+85. Without the benefit of dues checkoffs and given their lack of access to banking in North Carolina, FLOC members, including Plaintiffs Toledo Vences and

+Alvarado Hernandez, will have to set aside cash for payment of dues to FLOC.
+As a practical matter, this will require members to hold cash on their person or in their personal effects in communal labor camp housing for weeks at a time, exposing them to significant danger of robbery or theft.

+86. FLOC members are unable to benefit from dues checkoffs and risk losing their ability to associate with FLOC and join in collective activity to improve their wellbeing and the well-being of other farmworkers.
 North Carolina farmworkers who are not currently represented by FLOC, but wish to join, are limited in their abilities to gain access to union representation.

+87. Because of the Farm Act, FLOC is currently unable to grow its union membership by entering into new agreements with agricultural producers for dues checkoffs.
+Prior to the Act, it was FLOC's standard practice to negotiate a dues checkoff provision as part of any CBA or other union recognition agreement, in order to facilitate membership for workers who wish to join FLOC.
+Now, FLOC is unable to negotiate any dues checkoff agreements with any agricultural producers, even though it has had at least one opportunity to negotiate a CBA with an agricultural producer since the Act took effect.
+FLOC has been unable to negotiate a dues checkoff arrangement because it recognizes that if it did so, FLOC, as well as its members who authorized dues checkoffs, would be subject to investigation and criminal and civil enforcement by Defendant Stein.